yuchangrachel/SpendWise/README.md

 # Roadmap
 Implement UI for Authentication and Authorization.
-Develop backend APIs for the authentication service.
+Develop backend APIs for the session-based authentication service.
 Design and establish the database schema and connections.
-Build the Expense Form feature in the UI.
+Implement Cache, pagination technique to reduce conjestion and optimize data retrieval from the database.
-Build the Expense List feature in the UI.
+Build Expense Record Form to record expenses in the past(max: today, location is West US).
-Set up backend APIs for core functionality.
+Build the Paginated Expense Record Table(create, view).

 Implement RabbitMQ to publish and consume messages, including email notifications to users.
 Provide microservices for:
 Authentication Service